 Design and aviation facilities of Antarctic I

 The icebreaker will have the capacity to transport 510m³ of containerised and vehicle cargo, 400m³ of pallet loads, and 400m³ of fuel.
-It will also incorporate microbiological, macrobiological, as well as chemical laboratories, instruments and sample collection equipment to support advanced scientific studies and research activities.
+It will also incorporate microbiological, macrobiological and chemical laboratories, as well as instruments and sample collection equipment to support advanced scientific studies and research activities.

 The icebreaker can carry rescue boats to conduct logistics supply and SAR missions at sea.

 The polar-class ship will incorporate a sickbay with medical facilities for treating sick and injured personnel.
 Safety equipment will also be carried to protect the crew in low-temperature operations.

 The polar-class icebreaker will be outfitted with two 20t cargo cranes for cargo loading and unloading.
 A pair of davits with a 7.4m reach will be fitted to launch and recover landing craft.

 Other deck machinery will include two 10t geophysical winches, a 4t towing winch, 5t Gilson winch, 4.6t conductivity, temperature and depth (CTD) winch, 6t CTD davit, and 3t T-davit.